sc-56/digart/Readme.md

-sc is for spiritual colossus.
+This project is for one Japanese Language word review application.

+Database ->  SQLLite.
+Backend  ->  Flask.
+Frontend ->  React.